DaivalaRamu/AquaPay_Chip/docs/info.md

 # AquaPay Chip

 ## Description
-This project implements the AquaPay chip design for TinyTapeout.
-It is a simple digital circuit designed for demonstration and testing purposes.
+AquaPay chip is a simple digital design that processes input signals and produces outputs based on predefined logic.

 ---

 ## How it works
-The design takes input signals and processes them based on predefined logic.
+The chip reads input signals from input pins and processes them using internal digital logic.

-- Inputs are taken through designated pins.
+- Inputs are given through ui pins
-- Internal logic performs operations (e.g., control/payment logic).
+- Logic block processes signals
-- Output is generated accordingly.
+- Output is produced on uo pins

 Example:
-- If input = valid signal → output = success
+- Valid input → Output HIGH
-- If input = invalid → output = failure
+- Invalid input → Output LOW

 ---

 ## How to test

-### Step 1: Provide Inputs
+### Step 1
-Apply test signals to the input pins using a testbench or simulator.
+Provide inputs using testbench or simulator.

-### Step 2: Run Simulation
+### Step 2
-Use a Verilog simulator (like Icarus Verilog or TinyTapeout test setup).
+Run simulation using TinyTapeout tools.

-### Step 3: Verify Output
+### Step 3
-Check if output matches expected behavior.

-Example test cases:
+Check outputs.

+Test Cases:
 - Input = 0001 → Output = 1
 - Input = 0000 → Output = 0